I’m sure you’ll agree:

 Each of these options will cost different amounts of money with the former being the most expensive one.
 A WordPress theme, on the other hand, could cost you anything from just a dozen dollars to hundreds of dollars or euros.

 The premium WordPress theme I have installed on IncomeProdigy.com has cost me $129.95, but it’s a package that includes the theme itself plus the Genesis Framework which is the basis of every StudioPress WordPress theme.
-[Affiliate Disclaimer: These are affiliate links, which means I earn a commission — at no extra cost to you — if you end up purchasing these products through these links.]
+[Affiliate Disclaimer: These are affiliate links, which means I earn a commission — at no extra cost to you — if you end up purchasing any products through these links.]

 If I were to buy a new theme from StudioPress to install on that same website, I wouldn’t have to buy the framework again.